Kuru-Labs/kuru-sdk-py-old/README.md

 ## Getting Started

-This SDK provides tools to interact with the Kuru order book and margin accounts primarily through Web3 and WebSocket connections for real-time order execution.
+This SDK provides tools to interact with the Kuru order book and margin accounts primarily through Web3 for real-time order execution.
 It also offers a basic REST API client for querying data.

 ### Prerequisites